OCA/crm/crm_claim_type/readme/CONFIGURE.rst

-This modules does not require special configurations.
+This module does not require any special configuration.
 It contains a predefined set of claim types.

-If you want add your own types go to ``CRM > Configuration > Claim > Claim Types``.
+If you want to add your own claim types, go to **CRM > Configuration > Claim
+> Claim Types**.